 Moving from Fairness to Mission: A Practical Path

-- Define Your Mission: Get crystal clear on your one driving purpose.
-Not a list of values or dreams, but a single, specific sentence that guides decisions. (e.g., For a business: "Grow by solving our customer's biggest pain point."
+Define Your Mission: Get crystal clear on your one driving purpose.
+Not a list of values or dreams, but a single, specific sentence that guides your decisions. (e.g., For a business: "Grow by solving our customer's biggest pain point."
 For a parent: "Raise resilient kids who can thrive without me.")
 Write it down.
 Own it.

-- Reallocate Decisively: Move your best people, your capital, and your energy towards your most strategic priorities – the ones directly serving your mission.
+Reallocate Decisively: Move your best people, your capital, and your energy towards your most strategic priorities—the ones directly serving your mission.
 This often means saying "no" to good things that aren't the right things, and yes, people might call it unfair.

 The Challenge: Aim for Difference, Not Likability